World 0: The Schoolyard Menace (Prequel Chapter)

 A few thoughts about the state of Goalsoft near the end of 2002: Goalsoft appeared to be in a period of hypernation for the time being.
 The last "game" to be released was Swashblood Isle II's demo in January of 2002 with no more releases that year.
 Web updates continued throughout the year, but they focused on lesser projects.

-Reflecting on the Conrad Sheldon game that went into development shortly after the truth was revealed about the Chris Cromer's AGI Message Forum shenanigans.
+A game based upon Conrad Sheldon began development shortly after the truth was revealed regarding the shenanigans that unfolded on Chris Cromer's AGI Message Forum.
 The Big Con was itself an AGI game, and it was being designed with AGI Studio.
-I used another AGI character as the base for Conrad Sheldon's AGI cells, and slowly filled in the changes.
+I used another AGI character as the base for Conrad Sheldon's AGI cells and slowly filled in the changes.
 Conrad Sheldon was given a pair of broken glasses, a blue striped shirt and gray pants.
-The project struggled to keep momentum going, and I eventually shifted my focus over to Space Ruckus: The Great Invasion.
+Unfortunately, the project struggled to keep momentum going, and I eventually shifted my focus over to Space Ruckus: The Great Invasion.

 World 9-1: Little Boy Blue